benhenshaw/rhythm/doc/final.md

 In this document, I describe the process of developing the technical components of a video game; the parts that one could call an 'engine'.
 These technical components are *not* intended to be generic and applicable to the design of any game.
 They are designed to support a specific game: one that roughly models the video games 'Rhythm Tengoku' (2006) and 'WarioWare' (2003).
 I have chosen to do this as an attempt to avoid the constraints of any currently available game engines, and to learn more about (and document) how to write the technical systems that support a video game.

-Both Rhythm Tengoku and WarioWare feature 2D graphics, game-play that is divided up into mini-games, they often use a small number of inputs, have a humorous theme, and were both released on the Nintendo Game Boy Advance; they were in-fact developed by much of the same team.
+Both Rhythm Tengoku and WarioWare feature 2D graphics, game-play that is divided up into mini-games, use a small number of inputs, have a humorous theme, and were both released on the Nintendo Game Boy Advance.
+They were in-fact developed by much of the same team.
 I chose these games as inspiration both because I enjoy them, and because they do not have complex designs.
 These are 'rhythm' games, which are mostly concerned with the players ability to tap a button to music.
 They do not have complex simulation or player decision making, narrative or vast amounts of content.
 Drawing inspiration from these games in particular allows the focus of the project to be on the supporting technical systems and not the game-play of the game.

 One might question the decision to build engine-level technology that is not designed to support many kinds of games.
 Firstly, I did not want to tackle the problem of developing a generic game engine, as I do not advocate their use[^1].
 Secondly, I think that generic solutions are not good solutions.
 I believe one always has a specific problem at hand and should design a solution that best solves that problem.
 In my opinion, a lot of poor quality software is built by combining a set of generic solutions to perform a specific task.
 Therefore, I want all of the code in the project to work together to directly solve the problems put forward by the design of the game.